 Remember, Hill’s Prescription Diet is only sold by veterinarians and the motto of Hill’s Science Diet is “Vets #1 Choice to Feed Their Own Pets”… that should also tell you something about those lousy allopathic vets who sell this garbage!

 Royal Canin Veterinary Diet, Hill’s Science Diet, Blue Buffalo, Nutro, Ol’ Roy, Hill’s Prescription Diet, Eukanuba, Iams and a plethora of other low-quality pet food brands were also found to contain melamine or cyanuric acid.
 These are the ingredients that were imported from China, found in low-quality pet foods that poisoned and killed untold numbers of pets in 2007 in the Melamine Poison Pet Food Recall Scandal of 2007.

-If your cat and / or dog are being fed any of the following five major pet food makers and their brands (avoid them all), read the ingredients.
+If your cat and / or dog are being fed any of the following four major pet food makers and their brands (avoid them all), read the ingredients.
 You’ll see that most (sometimes ALL) of the main ingredients in these pet foods are listed on my webpage Ingredients to Avoid at all Costs in Pet Food and you can see the harm they’re doing to your cat / dog on my webpage Definitions of Ingredients to Avoid in Pet Food.